Geometric Phases of Nonlinear Elastic $N$-Rotors via Cartan's Moving Frames: Dynamics of (free) nonlinear elastic double rotor

-\begin{remark}[Physical significance of the metric] The metric~\eqref{metric2} defined on the shape, or base manifold $\mathcal{B}$ characterizes the kinematically admissible shape deformations of the double pendulum.
-An orbit on $\mathcal{B}$ is a succession of infinitesimal changes in the shape of the pendulum from an initial configuration to another.
-If the pendulum returns to its initial shape, the orbit is closed and the area~(or curvature) spanned by it measures the induced rotation drift.
+\begin{remark}[Physical significance of the metric] The metric~\eqref{metric2} defined on the shape, or base manifold $\mathcal{B}$ characterizes the kinematically admissible shape deformations of the elastic double rotor.
+An orbit on $\mathcal{B}$ is a succession of infinitesimal changes in the shape of the elastic double rotor from an initial configuration to another.
+If the elastic double rotor returns to its initial shape, the orbit is closed and the area~(or curvature) spanned by it measures the induced rotation drift.
 Any curve, or orbit on the base manifold is a kinematically admissible shape evolution, i.e., a sequence of changing shapes.
 The orbit is also dynamically admissible if it is consistent with the Hamiltonian flow~\eqref{p2psieq}.
 The metric allows quantifying the similarity of a shape $S_1$ to another shape $S_2$, by measuring the intrinsic distance between the corresponding points on the shape manifold~$\mathcal{B}$.
-Other non-intrinsic distances are misleading as they do not account for the curvature, or induced geometric drift. \end{remark}
+Other non-intrinsic distances would be misleading as they do not account for the curvature, or induced geometric drift.
+The important point is that different shapes must be compared using the same metric chosen based on the sign of the angular momentum $A$.
+In the following sections we will show for~$\mathsf{A}>0$ the distance between two shapes with different momenta $p_2$ appear red-shifted and their distance is larger than the corresponding Euclidean distance.
+Similarly, for $\mathsf{A}<0$ the two shapes appear distant in the hyperbolic plane in comparison to what one would observe in the Euclidean plane.
+So, the two metrics qualitatively describe the intrinsic differences in shapes, which is misled as shorter through the Euclidean lens. \end{remark}